 Information about the „Freie Waldorfschule Graz“

-Our co-ed classes have about 25 children, though for some lessons (music, hand-work, gymnastics, foreign languages) they are divided into two groups.
+Our co-ed classes have about 25 children, though for some lessons (music, handcraft, gymnastics, foreign languages) they are divided into two groups.
 School starts at 8am and finishes at midday for classes 1 to 3.
 In classes 4 and above the lessons last longer, ending at 1:30pm for class 5, while the upper classes also have afternoon lessons.

 Every class has a class teacher, who stays with the class for 8 years.
 Classes 9 to 12 have tutors for organisational matters and problem-solving.
 The first two hours of the school day are devoted to the main lessons, taken in blocks of 3 to 4 weeks.
 The main topics are mathematics, writing, German, history, and science.
-This is followed by special topic lessons such as foreign languages, handwork, sports, music, religion, eurythmy, arts, gardening, literature etc.
+This is followed by special topic lessons such as foreign languages, handcraft, sports, music, religion, eurythmy, arts, gardening, literature etc.

-For the last 12 years our school has developed a concept for the lower school called “the moving classroom”.
-It was introduced as an increasing number of children showed a lack of physical mobility.
+Years ago, our school has introduced the so called “Moving classroom” as an increasing number of children showed a lack of physical mobility.
 A key reason for this is the living circumstance of many children, as families in the city often live in relatively small flats with no garden.
-Furthermore, many children are immobile while watching TV or using computers, which are now becoming popular even for children of kindergarten age.
-At our school, teachers recognised that many children have difficulties balancing and climbing.
+Furthermore, many children are immobile while watching TV or using electronic devices.
+Teachers recognised that many children have difficulties balancing and climbing.
 To counter this, the concept of the “moving classroom” promotes mobility.
 There are no desks and chairs in the mobile classroom but rather low benches with cushions to sit on while writing or drawing.
 These are easy to clear away to create space for balancing, jumping rope and movement games.
 Support teachers assist children with learning difficulties or social problems in special lessons.

 On St. Michael’s day the children of class 11 build a big paper dragon, which is shot with bows and arrows by the children of class 5.
 There are also games and activities through which all children can test their courage.